Domiii/dbux/dbux-code/README.md

 ## Code decorations

 * Code that you ran with Dbux will be rendered with decorations.
+* These decorations allow us to better understand which parts of the code actually executed.
-* You can toggle in-code decorations via the `Hide Decorations` and `Show Decorations` commands.
+* You can toggle these decorations via the `Hide Decorations` and `Show Decorations` commands.

 ## "Trace Details" treeview